harivyasi/Snippets/WinDFTD3.md

-# Installing DFT-D3 package on Windows
+# Installing DFT-D3 package

-These instructions are for installing (compiling) DFT-D3 on Windows 10.
+These instructions are for installing (compiling) DFT-D3 on Windows 10 and macOS.
 The plan is to use the GNU Fortran Compiler to do the same.

-## Steps
+## Steps on Windows
 1. Download and extract the DFT-D3 package's tarball from its [webpage](https://www.chemie.uni-bonn.de/pctc/mulliken-center/software/dft-d3/).
 Put the extracted tarball in a sensible place where you can find it again